decentralized-identity/ion/docs/Q-and-A.md

 ## *Q: They probably already have my ID, why would i tokenize it?
 It's not tokenizing your identity, it provides Identifiers you own and control - for example: if you had a DID linked to a personal datastore, people could follow your DID and fetch tweets from you, meaning Twitter can't erase your ID or censor your posts.
 ## **Q: Where can I see what data points someone can set up around their own DID?
 _For example, name, address, driving licence.
-There must be a huge array of fields someone can include within their DID for it to be comprehensive?_
+There must be a huge array of fields someone can include within their DID for it to be comprehensive?_\

 {TBW prio 2}
+## **Q: Do you believe the ION decentralized identifier network will have a big impact on IoT device identity?
+_If so, can you provide a little color?_

+You can certainly register IDs for IoT devices, which can be used to sign data from them linked to their IDs, and connect them to a globally indexed decentralized registry (part of what ION provides)\
+(_@csuwildcat_)

 # Q&A section Wallets
 {TBW}